 30 years old

 Raymond has performed across Europe and Australia as a soloist and collaborative artist.
-He has performed as a lied pianist at the Melbourne International Festival of Lieder and Art Song, as chamber musician and founding member of Trio Chronometro and as an orchestral pianist for conductors Atso Almila and Sakari Oramo.
+He has performed as a lied pianist at the Melbourne International Festival of Lieder and Art Song, as chamber musician and founding member of Trio Chronometro, as an accompanist for the University of Melbourne and as an orchestral pianist for conductors Atso Almila and Sakari Oramo.

 Raymond is interested in both older and newer music.
-In 2013 he was the organ scholar at the Scots Church in Melbourne and was an inaugural member of the Melbourne Conservatorium of Music’s New Music Ensemble.
-In 2018 he returned as an alumnus to curate the New Music Studio concert – A Boulez Manifesto: Tendencies in Recent Music 1953 and he will curate a sequel concert in 2021 – Après Boulez: Minimalism and Spectralism.
+In 2013 he was the organ scholar at Scots Church and an inaugural member of the Melbourne Conservatorium of Music’s New Music Ensemble.
+In 2018 he curated the New Music Studio concert “A Boulez Manifesto: Tendencies in Recent Music 1953” and a sequel concert “Après Boulez: Minimalism and Spectralism” is planned for 2022.

 Raymond is a supporter of new Australian composition, including works by composers Michael Kieran Harvey, Andrian Pertout, Brenton Broadstock and Bruce Crossman.

 As a devotee for the music of Ferruccio Busoni, Raymond gave the first Melbourne performances of the composer’s Six Elegies piano cycle (2014) and the complete cycle of Six Sonatinas (2018).
 In 2016 he performed in a special curated concert at Helsinki’s Musiikkitalo to commemorate Busoni’s 150th jubilee year, which was recorded and broadcast by Finnish national radio YLE1.

 Currently, Raymond is researching the piano music of Busoni at Cardiff University under the supervision of Kenneth Hamilton.
 This research is part of his Doctor of Philosophy at the Melbourne Conservatorium of Music.